mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.3.20240705-or-older/general/install.md

 ## Compatibility Matrix

+The latest three stable versions of Venus OS are supported.
+It may also work on older and newer beta versions, but this is not guaranteed.

 | &darr; Venus OS version \ Driver version &rarr;  | v0.12.0  | v0.13.0  | v0.14.x              | v1.x.x   |
 | ---                                              | :---:    | :---:    | :---:                | :---:    |
 | v2.80 - v2.84                                    | ok       | ok       | untested             | untested |